A deterministic approach to Loewner-energy minimizers: Introduction and main results

-In Theorem \ref{Thm:Wang}($\ref{Thm:Wang0+}$) we consider the behavior of the minimizers as $\theta$ tends to zero and show that taking the na\"{i}ve $\theta \rightarrow 0^+$ limit in our driving function formula yields the correct driver $\xi_0(t) = -\frac{8}{\sqrt{3}}\sqrt{t}$ for the limiting curve $\gamma_0$, and that furthermore $\gamma_0$ is a subset of an explicit cubic algebraic variety in $x$ and $y$.
+In part ($\ref{Thm:Wang0+}$) we send $\theta$ tends to zero and show that taking the na\"{i}ve $\theta \rightarrow 0^+$ limit in our driving function formula yields the correct driver $\xi_0(t) = -\frac{8}{\sqrt{3}}\sqrt{t}$ for the limiting curve $\gamma_0$, and that furthermore $\gamma_0$ is a subset of an explicit cubic algebraic variety.
 One subtlety here is that the limiting curve touches the real line at $x=1$ and thus has infinite energy, and so usual compactness tools for collections of curves of finite energy are not available.
-Beyond identifying the limit, we show that $\gamma_0$ and its reflection $\gamma_0^*$ across $\partial \mathbb{D}$ is a \emph{boundary geodesic pair}, in the sense that $\gamma_0$ is the hyperbolic geodesic from 0 to 1 in its component of $\mathbb{H} \bs \gamma_0^*$, and $\gamma_0^*$ is the hyperbolic geodesic from 1 to $\infty$ in its component of $\mathbb{H} \bs \gamma_0$ (see Figure \ref{Fig:Gamma0}).
-This sense of geodesic pair slightly extends that recently defined by Marshall, Rohde and Wang \cite{MRW}, in that the point of intersection $\zeta = \gamma_0 \cap \gamma_0^*$ between the two geodesics is on the boundary of the domain.\footnote{We note that such geodesic pairs have been considered by Krusell under the name of ``fused geodesic multichords'' \cite[\S 4]{Krusell}).} We collect what our considerations show about boundary geodesic pairs in general simply-connected domains in Corollary \ref{Cor:BoundaryGeodesic}.